 Let us turn now to Graham’s defense of the single imperative in human choice, “be aware of all relevant factors.”
 Part of his intent here is to deal with the long-standing Western rationalist critique of the role of spontaneous awareness in human conduct as “romantic” and “irrational.”
-The “irrationalist” as Grahams sees him/her is impressed with or drawn to the intensity of spontaneous choice, for its own sake, and, for the most part, is “aware” only in the single case where the irrationalist aspects of human choice are objectively present and relevant.
+The “irrationalist” as Grahams sees him/her is impressed with or drawn to the intensity of spontaneous choice for its own sake, and, for the most part, is “aware” only in the single case where the irrationalist aspects of human choice are objectively present and relevant.
 (Here the rationalist view, is at a disadvantage in its inability to “mirror things as they are.”)

-Graham wishes to distinguish the irrationalist (e.g. de Sade, Nietzsche) from the “anti-rationalist (such as himself.) who uses analytic reason to guide spontaneous impulse by taking into account all relevant factors, including the critical analysis of opposing views.
+Graham wishes to distinguish the irrationalist (e.g. de Sade, Nietzsche) from the “anti-rationalist (such as himself) who uses analytic reason to guide spontaneous impulse by taking into account all relevant factors, including the critical analysis of opposing views.
 (In this sense, the anti-rationalist is an egalitarian).
 As Graham says, the anti-rationalist reasons only so much, but no more, than will aid in achieving fuller situational awareness.
 The anti-rationalist thus follows the “Reason as Guide” approach in choosing appropriate action.

 Graham also, obviously, wishes to distinguish the anti-rationalist from the “Rationalist,” (e.g. Plato, Descartes, Kant) who wishes to isolate logical thought and analysis from all physical process and causation, and follows what Graham calls the “Reason as Master” approach to choice and action.
 He has various criticisms of this approach, which he generally characterizes as that of an isolated rational ego pursing “antecedently” formulated models and projects requiring rule-following as the instigator of action.
 He does not spend much time on the Rationalist or “Reason as Master” approach, since his major concern is to distinguish the anti-rationalist from the irrationalist in order to deflect the Rationalist critique of Daoist aware spontaneity as “romanticism.”
 However, his major criticism is that the Rationalist does not understand the origins of his own goals which are usually spontaneous pulls, and often invokes rationalist models and rules in the wrong context and at the wrong time, with destructive effects.
 Graham’s account of Rationalist “values” here is reminiscent of Max Weber’s account of the mysterious and multifarious sources of human values, but unlike Weber, Graham thinks it profitable to analyze critically these sources from the standpoint of “awareness.”
 In this limited sense, Graham’s anti-rationalist is something of a rationalist, using logic and observation to investigate the origins and soundness of human goals, where a more skeptical person might simply let the mystery be.
 We might also observe at this juncture, that Graham’s account of the anti-rationalist view of using reason as critic, but not instigator, of action, bears similarity to the views of Michael Oakeshott on balanced morality and practical skill, (of which more below).